-Capture the spectacular textures and patterns of mosaic canyons, salt flats, and sand dunes with our landscape photography workshops Death Valley National Park in California.
+Capture the spectacular textures and patterns of mosaic canyons, salt flats, and sand dunes with our full immersion landscape photography workshops Death Valley National Park in California.

 Furnace Creek is the center of some of the most iconic scenery in Death Valley, and we’ll photograph Zabriskie Point and Golden Canyon, the Mesquite Sand Dunes, Dante’s View, Badwater Salt Flats, Devil’s Golf Course, and much more.
 In the intense heat and harsh light of the day, the desert can appear colorless and lifeless.
 But during the sunrise and twilight hours of the day, the rich textures and patterns of the canyons, dry washes, and sand dunes come alive in the golden light.

 What to Expect

 - Shooting Locations – Eureka Sand Dunes, Racetrack Playa, Zabriskie Point and Golden Canyon, Dante’s View, Mesquite Sand Dunes, Devil’s Golf Course, Badwater Salt Flats, Cow Creek, Ubehehe Crater, Mosaic Canyon, Artist’s Palette.